shanelindsay/shanelindsay.github.io/lab.md

 ## Opportunities

 ### Undergraduate
-I am coordinator for the [Research Apprenticeship Scheme](http://www2.hull.ac.uk/science/psychology/research/research-apprenticeship-scheme.aspx) and a great supporter for Undergraduate involvement in research.
+I am coordinator for the Research Apprenticeship Scheme and am a great supporter for Undergraduate involvement in research.
 See [here](https://dus.psu.edu/mentor/2013/05/undergraduate-research-students-perspective/) for some reasons you might be interested.
 If you are an undergraduate who would like to join us, find out more about research, and better understand the way we think, please contact me to apply.

 For students interested in working in the lab with me as a third year project supervisor, feel free to drop by or email to discuss any ideas for projects.